guillaume-rygn/MS-Cursor/README.md

 <link rel="stylesheet" href="https://cdn.jsdelivr.net/npm/ms-cursor@1.0.1/style.min.css"/>
 ```

+&nbsp;
 ## How to use it

 After initialize **MS-Cursor** you can set the cursor.
 You just need to pass an attribute to the script tag.

 **If you do not specify anything, the mouse will take the default values!**

+&nbsp;
 ### Size

-you can adjust the size of the mouse drag
+you can adjust the size of the mouse drag.

 ```HTML
 <!--Default 30-->